fabric/fabric/docs/tutorial.rst

 * And the `~fabric.utils.abort` function, used to manually abort execution.

-However, despite the additional complexity, it's still pretty easy to follow, and we now have a solid test task in place.
+However, despite the additional complexity, it's still pretty easy to follow, and is now much more flexible.

 .. seealso:: :doc:`api/core/context_managers`